realtimeregister/whmcs-domains/README.md

 - Access to WHMCS admin area

 ### WIKI
-Check [WIKI](https://github.com/realtimeregister/whmcs/wiki) for manuals and description of all features
+Check out our [WIKI](https://github.com/realtimeregister/whmcs/wiki) for manuals and description of all features